AS & A2

 The study of Psychology at A Level is useful for a diverse range of university courses and careers including: clinical psychologist, forensic and criminal psychology, counselling, mental health nursing, lecturer in Psychology, social worker and educational psychology.

-At least one grade B in GCSE Science and grade C in GCSE Mathematics are required.
+6 grade C’s at GCSE, including 1 grade B in GCSE Science and a grade C in GCSE Maths.